JimHinson/JimHinson/README.md

 # Quality is a way of life
 ## Hi there 👋

+# What is an Engineering Team Architecture (ETA)
+Successful organziations have a clear understanding of the reauired individual roles and responsibilities.
+These responsibilities define an engineering team's processes.
+While many engineering organizations wish to have as much flexibility as possible ([[engineering is an art]], after all) , there are certain talents required.
+There are also certain expectations required of one another, often expressed through the organization's processes.
+These two, roles and processes (responsibilities) define how the organization will build things, or the organization's Engineering Team Architecture.

 - 🔭 I’m currently working on
 -- Quality Leadership: Leading my organization to deliver business value faster through improved quality
 -- Team ownership of quality encourages shared testing